www-splitcells-net/net.splitcells.network/doc/tasks.md

 1. Create last version with unnecessary mayor changes.
    1. In order to do this, the old repo interface has to be replaced with the new one.
    1. Fix stderr filtering.
-1. "run.and.show.if.failed" and similar: do not filter stderr echo.
-1. "run.and.show.if.failed": store final output in error case in temporary file and just show link to file in order to not clutter output.
-   1. Use "echo.error".
-   1. Make "echo.error" easier to spot for the user.
 1. Improve repo commands.
-   1. Change meta repo.
-   1. Create command "repo.verify".
-      1. Check if all remote sub repositories are present.
    1. Provide second "repo.process" command for new layout.
       1. "repo.process": Process repositories based on remote sub repos (this is implemented and should be deprecated because its complex).
       1. "repo.process.2": Process repositories based on local sub repos (this is most important one and not implemented).
       1. If new layout is present during call of "repo.process" use "repo.process.2".
-1. Visualize concept hierarchy on a website.
+      1. Reimplement all repo commands:
+         1. repo.clone
+         1. repo.clone.into.current
+         1. repo.clone.into.current.test
+         1. repo.commit.all DONE
+         1. repo.commit.changed DONE
+         1. repo.create
+         1. repo.mirror
+         1. repo.mirror.into.current
+         1. repo.pull
+         1. repo.pull.from
+         1. repo.push
+         1. repo.push.to
+         1. repo.remote.set
+         1. repo.status
+         1. repo.synchronize
+         1. repo.synchronize.with
+      1. Replace "repo.process" with "repo.process.2" and move old command to deprecated folder.
+1. "run.and.show.if.failed" and similar: do not filter stderr echo.
+1. "run.and.show.if.failed": store final output in error case in temporary file and just show link to file in order to not clutter output.
+   1. Use "echo.error".
+   1. Make "echo.error" easier to spot for the user.
 1. Fix description created by automatic releases.
 1. Document commands.
-1. Create general open source project template.
-   This is not part of this project.
-   It is part of 'splitcells.net'.
 1. Implement tests:
    Tests are implemented as normal commands.
    They are executed in a sandbox.